sl1453/Giardia_mucusRNA_Analysis/MasterNotes.md

 STAR (v2.7.1a) was used for indexing the genome ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/STAR_index.SBATCH)).

-Reads were mapped in a two pass method.
-The first pass followed typical method with splice junctions from annotations ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/STAR_map.SBATCH)).
+Reads were mapped ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/STAR_map.SBATCH)).
 Becasue most of VSP genes are duplicated, parameter "outFilterMultimapNmax 2" was chosen;  "alignIntronMax 1" was to account for the fact that _Giardia_ has very few introns (8 cis, 5 trans); "outSAMtype BAM Unsorted".
+Due to the strand-specific library we used, it is good to add the strand parameter in STAR for stranded alignment "--outSAMstrandField intronMotif".

 Output bam files were sorted, and then indexed ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/SamSortBam.SBATCH))